 - Single-Page Applications (SPAs).
 SPAs are dynamic applications.
 It means that when a user navigates the app, no page reloading happens.
 The data is received and sent back as in every usual system, but the app doesn’t have to load new pages from a server each time a user does some action on the page.

 Note: Angular is believed to be mainly used for creating dynamic web pages.
 However, it is possible to create static pages for a web application with Angular Universal – a technology for server-side rendering (SSR).
 Since SPAs can hardly be called SEO-friendly, the SSR in Angular Universal helps to fix the problem with SEO.

 - Progressive Web Applications (PWAs).
 An Angular PWA is a cost-friendly solution that allows using web technologies to run mobile apps across platforms online and offline.
 PWAs work in a browser but behave similarly to native apps.
 The major reason why people prefer PWAs is that they don’t have to go to Google Play or App Store to download the app, they start using it right away.

 Business Benefits of Angular Features

 Angular is advantageous from both business and development standpoints.
 It’s one of those frameworks that can work productively with various back-end languages as well as combine business logic and UI.
 Let’s take a close look at the business and technical strengths of Angular and see how they are related.

 What entrepreneurs expect from Angular is a robust, cost-efficient front-end part of the product that will let them win large audiences and make money.
 That expectations come true because the framework has it all.

-1. Cost-Effective Web Development
+1. Effective Cross-Platform Development